Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution: Evaluation

 \subsubsection{Tool Performance Comparison}

 Apart from these universal timeouts, the tools' performance also differs in a number of test cases. \hwklee{} has to execute the slower \systemc{} startup, which becomes apparent in overall short test cases such as \#10 or \#13.
 Generally, both tools are somewhat similar in speed, though \hwklee{} does have to use more memory to keep up with \crossym{}.
-This originates mostly from the array minimisation technique.
+This originates mostly from the array minimization technique.
 In overall slow tests, such as the cross-level ones, even small performance differences can have an impact.
 Test \#4 is a case where \hwklee{} benefits from a few percentage points, and finishes in under \qty{24}{\hour}, while \crossym{} does not.

 Through these standalone and cross-level verifications, we were able to evaluate four different peripherals, and further investigate how our two tools compare with each other.
 Both tools found implementation errors and extensively explored the \glspl{duv} within a reasonable time frame.
-Our evaluation also allows us to formulate further questions regarding the verification of some peripherals.
-Further research has to identify solutions for complex symbolic expression (see tests \#9 and \#11), large state spaces (see tests \#6 to \#8) and time-consuming complex paths (see tests \#4 and \#5).
-During this section, we largely ignored the communication interfaces in favor of a faster runtime, as discussed in \Cref{sec:crossym-journal:main:symsig}.
+Our evaluation also allows us to formulate concrete questions regarding the verification of some peripherals.
+Further research has to identify solutions for complex symbolic expressions (see tests \#9 and \#11), large state spaces (see tests \#6 to \#8) and time-consuming complex paths (see tests \#4 and \#5).
+One especially important aspect of this are unbounded loops, which are quintessential to hardware models.
+While our current approach relies entirely on restrictions defined by the engineer in the test cases, more structured approaches are possible.
+Examples are loop summaries~\cite{symex-ueberblick}, or the state pruning and memory smudging techniques that already proved efficient for firmware~\cite{firmware-loops}.
+During this section, we largely ignored the communication interfaces in favor of a faster runtime, as discussed in \cref{sec:crossym-journal:main:symsig}.
 Since the correct communication of data is paramount to correct results, these interfaces are evaluated in the following.